HexHive/T-Fuzz/README.md

 - Crash Analyzer (CrashAnalyzer): a tool that verifies whether crashes found transformed programs are true bugs in the original program or not (coming soon).

+# OS support

+The current version is tested only on Ubuntu-16.04, while trying to run the code, please use our tested OS.

 # Prerequisite

 T-Fuzz system is built on several opensource tools.